e-c-k-e-r/vall-e/docs/models_v2.md

 However, I'm not sure if the additional complexity justifies it.
 * the current hurdle is that speaker similarity is ***dismal***
-* parallel inferencing on all codebooks might have enough of a performance hit that sequentially inferencing the codebooks might be preferable